MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 author: maggieMSFT
 ms.author: maggies
 ---
-# Write DAX with Copilot
+# Write DAX queries with Copilot

 Try using Copilot to create a DAX query.
 Type what you're looking for in a DAX query and select **Send** or press <kbd>Enter</kbd>.
 To run what is returned, select **Keep it** to add it to query tab.
 Then select **Run** or press <kbd>F5</kbd> to see the results of the DAX query.

-## DAX features in Copilot
+## DAX query features in Copilot

 Let’s look at what Copilot can help you with in the DAX query view: